 (February 1997 – February 1998)

-, Bernie Bickerstaff left the Denver Nuggets organization in absolute shambles on his way out the door.
-Not only did he gut a once-promising young team of all its resources, trade away a high draft pick in a draft year that featured Kobe Bryant, Steve Nash, Peja Stojakovic and Jermaine O’Neal taken among the draft’s middle picks, but his incompetence didn’t even produce enough losses to get a fair shot at the #1 pick in the upcoming draft (which turned into Tim Duncan after Gregg Popovich threw away the Spurs 1996-97 season on purpose - in other words, the Spurs even lose better
+Background: As detailed in the first part of this series, Bernie Bickerstaff left the Denver Nuggets organization in absolute shambles on his way out the door.
+Not only did he gut a once-promising young team of all its resources, trade away a high draft pick in a draft year that featured Kobe Bryant, Steve Nash, Peja Stojakovic and Jermaine O’Neal taken among the draft’s middle picks, but his incompetence didn’t even produce enough losses to get a fair shot at the #1 pick in the upcoming draft (which turned into Tim Duncan after Gregg Popovich threw away the Spurs 1996-97 season on purpose - in other words, the Spurs even lose better than the Nuggets!).

 In addition to failing the organization at every level, Bickerstaff quit on the team, first as head coach in November of 1996, and then as President and GM in February of 1997.
 Allan Bristow – a longtime Nuggets assistant coach during the Doug Moe era in the 1980s and former head coach of the Charlotte Hornets (who led them to their first playoff series win and first 50-win season) – was brought in to pick up the broken pieces.